robertbenson/Python_Inheritance_Example/README.md

 ### Enhanced functionality

+Inheritance enables the creation of a hierarchy of classes where the child classes (subclasses) can inherit and extend the functionality of parent classes (superclasses).

-The SumStack class extends the functionality of the Stack class by keeping track of the sum of elements pushed onto or popped from the stack.
+In this example, the functionality of the parent class is kept, unchanged , the child class (SumStack) extends the functionality of the Stack class by keeping track of the sum of elements pushed onto or popped from the stack.